 In contrast to face-to-face therapy, client and counselor use video chat, email, VR tech, or a mix of these media to communicate and help the client overcome challenges and difficulties.

-As pointed out by numerous academics, e-therapy does not encompass public forums, blogs, or group emails.
-Instead, a therapist gets actively involved with a client to form a continuous, professional counseling relationship through communications that are (Ainsworth, 2001; Postel et al., 2008):
+It is important to note that e-therapy does not encompass public forums, blogs, or group emails.
+Rather, when conducting e-therapy, a therapist gets actively involved with a client to form a continuous, professional counseling relationship through communications that are (Ainsworth, 2001; Postel, de Haan, & De Jong, 2008):

 - A combination of both.